jeudimathis19/Monster-Hunter-Builder/README.md

 # Monster-Hunter-Builder
-A builder for Monster Hunter Wilds with choice in weapon and level
+A builder for Monster Hunter Wilds with choice of weapon and level.
+Multiple builds can be shown depending on the preferences.
+Last updated: March 2026